anto-sch/interview-study/public/as-euler-study-part-1/assets/tutorial5.md

 <img src="./assets/hint_interface.png" width="auto" height="50px">

 The cues will be revealed to you sequentially, you can replay them as often as you want.
+Hover over the diagrams to see what they represent.

 On the right-hand side is a virtual sketchpad that you can draw on with your mouse: